 QoS Adaptation.
-In its QoS adaptation role, the flow management plane is responsible for initiating the coarse grained QoS adjustments specified in the service contract's adaptation clause.
-The behaviour of the flow management plane is also determined by the maintenance clause.
-If the maintenance mode is no maintenance the flow management plane takes no explicit action; it merely responds to individual user requests for a flow assessment by passing the request on to the QoS manager and returning the corresponding flow_assessment to the user.
-If the mode is monitor, the flow management plane simply receives periodic flow_assessments from the QoS manager and passes them on to the application.
-If the commitment is maintain, the flow management plane does not receive any flow_assessments as the responsibility for flow management has been delegated to the layer specific QoS managers.
-However, the flow management plane may still receive flow alerts from the QoS manager if the latter is unable to maintain the flow within the prescribed bounds.
-In this case, the flow management plane takes appropriate action based on the adaptation clause.
-These actions consist of the issuing of a QoS_degradation_indication to the user, the initiation of a QoS re-negotiation on one or more specific performance parameter (via set attributes and free attributes primitives on the QoS manager), or both.
-The flow management plane is also responsible for explicitly switching on and switching off maintenance via the start maintenance and stop maintenance primitives.
+In its QoS adaptation role, the FMS is responsible for initiating the coarse grained QoS adjustments specified in the service contract's adaptation clause.
+The behaviour of the FMS is also determined by the maintenance clause.
+If the maintenance mode is no maintenance the FMS takes no explicit action; it merely responds to individual user requests for a flow assessment by passing the request on to the QoS manager and returning the corresponding flow_assessment to the user.
+If the mode is monitor, the FMS simply receives periodic flow_assessments from the QoS manager and passes them on to the application.
+If the commitment is maintain, the FMS does not receive any flow_assessments as the responsibility for flow management has been delegated to the QoS manager.
+However, the FMS may still receive flow_alerts from the QoS manager if the latter is unable to maintain the flow within the prescribed bounds.
+In this case, the FMS takes appropriate action based on the adaptation clause.
+These actions consist of the issuing of a QoS_degradation_indication to the user, the initiation of a QoS re-negotiation on one or more specific performance parameter (via set_attributes and free_attributes primitives on the QoS manager), or both.
+The FMS is also responsible for explicitly switching on and switching off maintenance via the start_maintenance and stop_maintenance primitives.

-From the application's viewpoint flow maintenance can be initiated at flowConnectRequest time, or at any point during the lifetime of a flow.
+From the application's viewpoint flow maintenance can be initiated at flow_request time, or at any point during the lifetime of a flow.
 In latter case the application uses the maintain_flow primitive to dynamically request flow maintenance services.